Mirtazapine (By mouth)

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, high cholesterol, low sodium in the blood, mania, or a history of seizures.
-Tell your doctor if you have any kind of heart or circulation problems, including low blood pressure, or a history of a heart attack or stroke.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, glaucoma, high cholesterol, heart or blood vessel disease, or a history of seizures, heart attack, or stroke.
+Tell your doctor if you have phenylketonuria.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.